pragmint/open-practices/capabilities/code-maintainability.md

 ### Gold Plating

 The cost of creating and maintaining software systems can add up quickly.
 While it's important to write code that is easy to maintain, this shouldn't be done at the expense of building a perfect system.
 When building re-usable software, teams have to make certain assumptions about how the code may be re-used in the future.
 Making these assumptions is a bit of an art.
 If your team avoids making any assumptions at all, they risk building software that's difficult to alter down the line.
 But if your team makes a bunch of faulty assumptions about the future use of their software — assumptions that are unlikely to come to fruition — they risk wasted time and effort.
 This is known as Gold Plating.

 Every decision made during development — and every assumption about the software — has the potential to impact the long-term maintenance of the system.
 Therefore, it's important to weigh cost-benefit tradeoffs when making decisions and assumptions about the design and functionality of the software.

 ## Assessment

 To assess how mature your team or organization is in this capability, complete this short, two-part exercise.

 First, score yourself on the Code Maintainability capability.
 Generally, score yourself a 1 if Code Maintainability is completely missing from your team or organization, a 2 if there is a lot of room for improvement, a 3 if there is some room for improvement, and a 4 if your team or organization is exemplary in the area of Code Maintainability.

 Next, consider the descriptions in the two areas of focus below: New Code and Previously Written Code.
 Score yourself on each description.
-A score of 1 means..., a score of 2 means..., a score of 3 means..., and a score of 4 means...
 Don't worry if the description doesn't exactly match your situation.
 These descriptions are meant to be examples of situations that would qualify for the associated score.

 ### New Code